Infrastructure policy of Donald Trump: Solar

 In 2018, as part of the ongoing trade war between the U.S. and China, Trump imposed tariffs on imported solar cells.
 The push for tariffs to protect American manufacturing and jobs in the solar power industry began in April 2017, when a bankrupt Georgia-based solar cell maker filed a trade complaint that a flood of cheap imports put them at a severe disadvantage.
 In response, the President imposed 30% tariffs of solar imports in January 2018.
 The solar industry is currently one of the fastest growing in the United States, employing more than 250,000 people as of 2018.
 On one hand, these tariffs forced the cancellation or scaling down of many projects and restrict the ability of companies to recruit more workers.
 On the other hand, they have the intended effect of incentivizing domestic manufacturing.
-Many solar power companies are transitioning towards automation and consequently will become less dependent on imports, especially from China.
+Many solar power companies are transitioning toward automation and consequently will become less dependent on imports, especially from China.
 Analysts believe Trump's tariffs have made a clear impact.
 Without them, the manufacturing capacity for solar cells in the United States would likely not have increased significantly, from 1.8 gigawatts in 2017 to at least 3.4 gigawatts in 2018, they argue.
 However, because of the increasing reliance on automation, not that many new jobs will be created, while profits will flow to other countries, as many firms are foreign.
 By 2019, the solar power industry has recovered from the initial setbacks due to Trump's tariffs, thanks to initiatives from various states, such as California.
 Moreover, it is receiving considerable support from the Department of Energy.
 The National Renewable Energy Laboratory (NREL) launched the American-made Solar Prize competition in June 2018 and has handed out tens to hundreds of thousands of dollars in cash prizes for the most promising solar cell designs.
 Prices of solar cells continue to decline.
 At the same time, the cost of installation has fallen by 70% between 2009 and 2019.
 Solar power can now go head to head against even natural gas.
 (A federal tax credit from 2006 has also been helpful.)
 Thanks to economic forces, the United States is now the second largest market for solar power, after China, and utility-scale projects are booming across the American Southeast.